Frequently Asked Questions

 - A Child Well-being Dashboard: The Child Well-being Dashboard will track a selection of outcomes that tie to important points in the development of Oregon children.
 The Dashboard will be available on a public website and will use advanced visualization techniques to display complicated data in an easy-to-interpret manner.
 Visitors will be able to apply combinations of filters to each dashboard element to reveal disparities, interactions or trends.
 The website will serve as a universal resource for answering questions, generating ideas, and advancing collective understanding of the well-being of Oregon’s children and their families.

-- “Deep-dive” Analyses: The Dashboard is not designed to provide deep, sophisticated analysis of the data it displays.
-As a result, deeper analyses will be conducted, within available resources, for Oregon policymakers who need to ask complex questions that can only be answered with advanced statistical analysis, modeling techniques, and full access to the source data.
+- Targeted Analyses: The Dashboard is not designed to provide deep, sophisticated analysis of the data it displays.
+As a result, the OCID is conducting analyses , within available resources, for Oregon policymakers who need to ask complex questions that can only be answered with advanced statistical analysis, modeling techniques, and full access to the source data.
 Policymakers will be able to explore questions related to risk and protective factors, program or investment impact, resource targeting, and program effectiveness as well as explore effects of geography, sub-populations and historical impacts.
-It is anticipated that a summary of deep dive analyses will be made available via the OCID website alongside the Dashboard.
+Policy briefs that translate the analytical findings for the public are available on the OCID website.

 Can anyone access OCID?